-The Field Spaniel was originally bred by people who wanted to create a black dog especially for exhibitions.
-Some of the methods were strongly criticized, because the shape and colors were not typical for a hunting breed.
+The Field Spaniel was developed for ring show by people attempting to create a all black dog.
+Some of the methods were strongly criticised, because the shape and colors were not typical for a hunting breed.

 The father of the English Cocker Spaniel is considered dog Ch.
 Obo, born in 1879 to a Field Spaniel mother and a Sussex Spaniel father.
 Obo's son, on the other hand, is considered the father of the American Cocker Spaniel, who is only 4 cm higher and with a longer body.